 A well share bank account can help the parties save a little each month to cover the cost of expensive repairs.

-Electric pumps are typically used to bring water to the surface.
+Electric pumps bring water from the well into a storage tank.
 Traditionally, there is a single electricity meter attached to the pump.
-This means that it is easy to know the monthly electricity bill, however, it does not tell you how much electricity was used to deliver water to a particular household.
+As such, it is impossible to tell how much electricity was used to deliver water to a particular household.
 For this reason, most Parties to a shared well agreement pay an equal amount of money each month for the electricity.

-2. Save for Major Repairs to a Well
+2. Save for Major Repairs to the Water Well

 The second major reason homeowners use a joint checking account is to set aside a little money each month for major repairs to the well.
 With this nest egg, no one is left scrambling to come up with the money.

-Major repairs may include replacing a pump, fixing a leak, or even drilling a well deeper.
+Major repairs may include replacing a pump, fixing a water leak, or even deepening the well.

 - Open the Bank Account Now– Even if the well share agreement is not finalized it is not too early to open the shared bank account.

-- Specific Purpose– The bank account should not be used for any other purpose than maintaining the well.
+- Specific Purpose– The well share bank account should not be used for any other purpose than maintaining the water well.

-- Equal Access to the Bank Statements– Ask the bank to send a statement to each homeowner.
-This way, every homeowner can verify that the electricity bill is being paid and how much money has accumulated in the account.
+- Equal Access to the Bank Statements– The bank can send monthly statements to each homeowner.
+This way, every can verify that the electricity bill is being paid and that the accumulated money stays in the account.

 contact the dunaway law group, plc

-For assistance with your water well contact us by phone at 480-702-1608 or message us at Clint@DunawayLG.com.
+For assistance with your water well contact us by phone at 480-702-1608 or message us HERE.